T. Norris & Son

 The firm of T. Norris & Son was one of the most prestigious makers of hand tools in England in the late nineteenth and early twentieth centuries and famed for the quality and gracefulness of its output, notably of its metal planes.
 Both wooden and metal planes made in Norris's workshop survive as do other edge tools.
 Some Norris planes, especially bespoke models, are highly prized by woodworkers and collectors.

 Lambeth

 Thomas Norris is recorded as a joiners' tool-maker in Lambeth, Surrey by 1861, living at 57 York Street.
 A works address at 23 York Road, Lambeth, is also given on some tools and on the cover of the c.
 1908 price list.

-Thomas James Norris, the eldest child of Thomas and Eliza Norris is recorded as a tool maker in the 1881 census and again in the 1891 census; by the 1911 census, however, he is recorded as living at 3 Sycamore Grove, New Malden, Surrey, with a "personal occupation" of "iron plane making & repairs for joiners and cabinetmakers also general tool dealers".
+Thomas James Norris, the eldest child of Thomas and Jane Norris is recorded as a tool maker in the 1881 census and again in the 1891 census; by the 1911 census, however, he is recorded as living at 3 Sycamore Grove, New Malden, Surrey, with a "personal occupation" of "iron plane making & repairs for joiners and cabinetmakers also general tool dealers".